Pythack/permscan/README.md

 # permscan

-A linux binary to filter files and directories based on permission criteria
+A linux and macOS binary to filter files and directories based on permission criteria

 ## `permscan --help` output

 ```
-Permission scanner 2.1.2
+Permission scanner 2.1.3
 Scan a directory for files that match permission criteria.
 Visit https://github.com/Pythack/permscan#readme for more information.

 USAGE:
     permscan [FLAGS] [OPTIONS] [path]